 What we did

-The five huge cast-iron windows, over 3 metres tall, in the North Portico were damaged beyond repair.
+The five huge cast-iron windows, over 3 meters tall, in the North Portico, were damaged beyond repair.
 We carried out a full survey on-site to ascertain their condition and the best method of removal to conserve as much of the original as possible for pattern making.